davecb/jxpath/README.md

 **jxpath -- path expressions for json**

-This is a path-expresion program for experimenting with people's json and xml APIs.
+This is a path-expression program for experimenting with people's json and xml APIs.

 The business interest is in having a lightweight tool